-International Business Machines Corporation (IBM) has a vision statement and mission statement strongly associated with the organization and its brand.
-A firm’s corporate vision statement sets the desired future state of the business to guide strategic direction.
-IBM’s vision statement marks the importance of leadership of the business in the information technology industry.
-In relation, a firm’s corporate mission statement determines the types of actions that define the business, and guides the development of strategies and tactics.
-IBM’s mission statement indicates emphasis of operations in the information technology market, inclusive of computing technologies and related services, thereby competing against firms like Alphabet Inc. (Google), Amazon, Intel, and Microsoft.
-Also known as Big Blue, IBM successfully uses its corporate vision to establish the significance of its business throughout the industry and in a variety of markets.
-In addition, the company applies its corporate mission to influence employees, called IBMers, to ensure leadership in contributing to the business and to embody excellence in their work.
+IBM has a mission statement and vision statement strongly associated with the organization and its brand.
+A company’s corporate vision statement sets the desired future state of the business.
+IBM’s vision statement marks the importance of leadership in the information technology industry.
+On the other hand, the corporate mission statement defines business activity and related strategies.
+IBM’s mission statement emphasizes computing technologies and related services.
+These products compete with those of other large technology firms.
+For instance, the Five Forces analysis of IBM shows competition with Oracle, Cisco, Google (Alphabet), Amazon, Intel, and Microsoft.
+Also known as Big Blue, the company uses its corporate vision and mission statements in developing competitive advantages.
+The company applies its corporate mission and vision statements to influence employees, called IBMers, to embody excellence in their work.

 IBM’s Vision Statement

 IBM’s vision statement is “to be the world’s most successful and important information technology company.
 Successful in helping out customers apply technology to solve their problems.
 Successful in introducing this extraordinary technology to new customers.
 Important, because we will continue to be the basic resource of much of what is invested in this industry.”
 The following are the main components of IBM’s vision statement:

 - World’s most successful and important IT company